-- The Audit Committee has adopted a policy regarding its pre-approval of all audit and permissible non-audit services provided to our company by the independent auditor. - The policy gives detailed guidance to management as to the specific types of services that have been pre-approved by the Audit Committee. - The policy requires the Audit Committee's specific pre-approval of all other permitted types of services that have not already been pre-approved. - The Audit Committee periodically reviews a summary of services provided by the independent auditor in accordance with the preapproval policy. - O The Audit Committee's charter delegates to its Chair the authority to evaluate and approve engagements in the event that the need arises for approval between Audit Committee meetings.
+The Audit committee has adopted a policy regarding its pre-approval of all audit and permissible non-audit services provided to our company by the independent auditor.

+- The policy gives detailed guidance to management as to the specific types of services that have been pre-approved by the Audit Committee.
+The policy requires the Audit Committee's specific pre-approval of all other permitted types of services that have not already been pre-approved - The Audit Committee periodically reviews a summary of services provided by the independent auditor in accordance with the pre-approval policy.
+The Audit Committee periodically reviews a summary of services provided by the independent auditor in accordance with the pre-approval policy.
+The Audit Committee's charter delegates to its Chair the authority to evaluate and approve engagements in the event that the need arises for approval between Audit Committee meetings.
 If the Chair approves any such engagements, he must report his approval decisions to the full Audit Committee at its next meeting.
-For the year ended December 31, 2014, none of the audit-related, tax or all other fees of Thomson Reuters described above made use of the de minimis exception to pre-approval provisions contained in Rule 2-01(c)(7)(i)(c) of SEC Regulation S-X and Section 2.4 of the Canadian Securities Administrators' Multilateral Instrument 52-110 (Audit Committees).
+For the year ended December 31, 2014, none of the audit-related, tax or all other fees of Thomson Reuters described above made use of the de minimis exception to pre-approval provisions contained in Rule 2-01(c)(7)(i)(c) of SEC Regulation S-X and Section 2.4 of the Canadian Securities Administrators' Multilateral Instrument 52-110 (Audit Committees)

-Financial Disclosure Process
+Financial Disclosure Proces

 The Audit Committee meets to approve all financial reports prior to their release.
 Prior to the meeting, a draft is distributed to the members of the Audit Committee for review and comment.
 The CFO and the Chief Accounting Officer and a representative from the independent auditor meet with the Chair of the Audit Committee to preview the audit-related issues which will be discussed at the Audit Committee meeting.
-At the Audit Committee meeting, the Chief Accounting Officer discusses the financial statements and disclosure matters and the Audit Committee members are given an opportunity to raise any questions or comments.
-The independent auditor also participates in the meeting.
-All of our directors are also provided with a draft and an opportunity to comment before or during the Audit Committee meeting.
-When the Audit Committee is satisfied with the disclosure, it provides its approval and the material is released.
+At the Audit Committee meeting.
+It he Chair of the Cha material is released.
 For the annual report, a draft is then distributed to the members of the board in advance of a board meeting for their review and approval.
-At the board meeting, directors are given an opportunity to raise any questions or comments.
+At the board meeting, directors are given an opportunity to raise any questions or comments